senusen/senusen/README.md

 I’m **Senusen**, a self-taught entry-level DevOps enthusiast and JavaScript developer, learning and growing with the help of online communities and AI tools.

 While I’m familiar with several programming languages, my main focus is **JavaScript**.
-I’m currently working on [**Dino**](https://discord.com/oauth2/authorize?client_id=1364855085351436349), a multi-purpose Discord bot that I personally develop and maintain.
+I’m currently working on [**Confessy**](https://discord.com/oauth2/authorize?client_id=1364855085351436349), a confession Discord bot that I personally develop and maintain.

 Most of my Repo and Projects are private.